 Under the PPP, you may be able to borrow up to 2.5 times your monthly average payroll costs (incurred during the one-year period prior to the date of the loan, typically), capped at $10 million.
 PPP loans have a maximum term of 2 years and fixed rate of 1.0%.
 Principal and interest payments are deferred for 6 months.
 Borrowed funds must be spent on “allowable uses” such as payroll support, certain health care benefits, employee compensation, mortgage interest, rent payments, utilities, and interest on existing debt obligations.

-The PPP loan may be forgiven to the extent it is used during the initial 8 weeks of the loan to cover qualifying costs, up to 100%.
+Use funds to cover qualified costs up to 24 weeks (previously 8 weeks) or until December 31, whichever is earlier.
+The PPP loan may be forgiven up to 100%.
 The amount forgiven will be decreased by reductions in full-time employees and wages.
-Rehiring employees and restoring wages by June 30, 2020 can reinstate your forgiveness eligibility.
 Forgiveness would render you ineligible for the deferral of payroll taxes, otherwise allowed through year-end.

 If you have other SBA loans in place, the government will subsidize certain qualifying loans, paying 6 months of principal, interest, and fees.
 This will not affect your credit, and payments made on your behalf won’t count as taxable income.
 There is an opportunity to fold emergency loans made between January 31, 2020 and the date that PPP loans become available into a new loan.